jmford2/Covid19-NP-Swab/README.md

 Often the shaft itself has a thin **neck**, for flexibility, and a thicker **handle**.
 The handle is often **scored**---a weak point in the shaft---where you can break it off so the bristled part stays in the vial; the handle is then thrown away.

-The distance along the handle where the scoring occurs depends on the vial you use.
-For example, for the vials for use with Copan 480C swabs, the breakpoint is 7cm; for [15-](https://www.fishersci.com/shop/products/falcon-15ml-conical-centrifuge-tubes-5/p-193301) or [50-mL](https://www.fishersci.com/shop/products/falcon-50ml-conical-centrifuge-tubes-2/p-193321) conical tubes (of the kind used routinely in biomedical research and sold by many manufacturers), 11.5 cm will do (the 15mL Falcons are listed as 12cm, 50mL as 11.5cm, but we haven't checked yet whether this is interior height or includes the cap).
+**Tl;dr: score at 7 cm from bulb tip.** The location of the score (distance from the bulb along the handle) must be smaller than the height of the vial you use.
+For example, for the vials for use with Copan 480C swabs, the breakpoint is 7cm; for [15-](https://www.fishersci.com/shop/products/falcon-15ml-conical-centrifuge-tubes-5/p-193301) or [50-mL](https://www.fishersci.com/shop/products/falcon-50ml-conical-centrifuge-tubes-2/p-193321) conical tubes (of the kind used routinely in biomedical research and sold by many manufacturers), 11 cm will do.
+It is mildly easier for handling if the score is close to the height of the vial but the requirement is that it is less than the height.

 <a name="reqs"></a>
 # Requirements

-## Medical Requirements
+## Medical requirements

--	Wand is stiff enough to push to the back of the nasal cavity but flexible enough to get up the nose and will bend when it hits resistance instead of stabbing people (for reference, swabs are a little more flexible than the tiny straws used for coffee, and somewhat similar to the inside tube that holds the ink when you take apart a Bic ballpoint pen)
+-	**Stiffness, flexibility.** Wand is stiff enough to push to the back of the nasal cavity but flexible enough to get up the nose and will bend when it hits resistance instead of stabbing people (for reference, swabs are a little more flexible than the tiny straws used for coffee, and somewhat similar to the inside tube that holds the ink when you take apart a Bic ballpoint pen)

--	Ideally, the bulb end is *flocked* (see below): it has lots of tiny bristles perpendicular to the wand (see close-up above).
+-	**Tip.** Ideally, the bulb end is *flocked* (see below): it has lots of tiny bristles perpendicular to the wand (see close-up above).
 The bristles provide for a high surface-area-to-volume and helps both wick secretions onto the bristle and liberate particles when put in the transport medium.
 Perpendicularity is a nice-to-have that we believe may improve yield slightly but requires electrostatic deposition; even random orientation of flock should work fine

 -	Bristles or collecting substrate (including any adhesive) must be firmly attached and not get left behind in the nasal cavity.
-Similarly no part of the swab should break off or get left in the nasal cavity.
-We have enough problems with the pandemic already
+Similarly no part of the swab should break off or get left in the nasal cavity

--	Materials cannot inhibit [PCR](https://en.wikipedia.org/wiki/Reverse_transcription_polymerase_chain_reaction).
-This means no wood or cotton (although we believe rayon is OK; see partial list of PCR inhibitors below).
+-	[Materials](#adhesive) cannot inhibit [PCR](https://en.wikipedia.org/wiki/Reverse_transcription_polymerase_chain_reaction).
+This means no wood or cotton (although we believe rayon is OK).
 Nylon and polypropylene seem to be good choices, but start with medical equipment/grade materials if possible since they should be high quality/pure (some additives can be inihibitors).

 -	Wand must break off inside the tube – better to be too short than too long.
-Wand could be manually scored to create a weak point
+Wand could be manually scored to create a weak point.
+If not, might need scissors at point of care (not ideal)

 For more technical requirements, see [Design Constraints](Other_Docs/Design%20Constraints.md)

 <a name="not-reqs"></a>
-## Anti-Requirements: What's not required.
+## Anti-requirements: What's not required

 -	Sterility.
 Not a major concern for most uses; only for immunocompromised (in which case the ability to decontaminate by [autoclaving](https://en.wikipedia.org/wiki/Autoclave) or ethanol bath is needed).
 The air and the nose are already non-sterile and the PCR assay is specific enough to ignore most contaminants (as long as other Covid-19 contaminated things/people don’t come in contact with it and it doesn’t pick up PCR inhibitors)